ashishjn23/Ethernaut-Solutions/1_Fallback.md

 ```
 - As you can see it is not a normal function.
 It does not have the "function" identifier as a normal function has.
 It's a receive function now known as a fallback function (the name of the challenge!).
 - The purpose of this function is: Anytime ether is sent to this contract, and the sender doesnt specify any function name while sending (I will show how that can be done later) then the ether is transfere to the contract address and this fallback/receive function is executed.

+## Vulnerability
+- The receive function is the main culprit as it is public and makes the caller the owner immediately (after checking 2 conditions, but still!)
+- Only 2 checks specified here are not enough to stop us from becoming the owner.
 - In this contract's case, the msg.value is checked to be greater than 0 and the contributions of the sender need to be more than 0.
 Once these conditions are met, the msg.sender becomes the owner.
 This is what we want right!
 - If the player is able to send any amount of ether without specifying any function name and has contriburted something earlier, then the player becomes the owner!
-- The receive function is the main culprit as the only 2 checks specified here are not enough to stop us from becoming the owner easily.

 ## Solution
 Now that we have covered all the functions, lets understand the solution steps to the problem.